RafaFT/100-days-of-code/r2-log.md

 ### R2D10 - 2020/05/17

 1. Created a [(firestore) Cloud Function](https://cloud.google.com/functions/docs/calling/cloud-firestore) triggered by Metadata Firestore collection document events (create, update or delete), that updates metadata records on Cloud Storage.

+### R2D11 - 2020/05/18

+1. Spent some time reading documentation about how [notifications on Cloud Storage Bucket](https://cloud.google.com/storage/docs/pubsub-notifications) works.
+Notifications allow Cloud Storage Buckets to send messages to a Pub/Sub Topic (key value pairs and the Blob metadata), given a specific event.

+2. I tried configuring notifications to the records Bucket using the Python's Cloud Storage Client, but it did not work.
+I was able to create a Notification class object, but I couldn't find a way to add it to the Bucket (had a similiar problem with CORS configuration in the past) nor save it.
+This was annoying.
+I checked the Go's Client library and it did have an [AddNotification](https://godoc.org/cloud.google.com/go/storage#BucketHandle.AddNotification) method on the Bucket struct...
+I settled by configuring the notifications using the `gsutil` command.

+3. Removed deprecated logic for updating metadata.